phdru/m_librarian/docs/command_line.rst

                            repeat for even more details

 By default the program prints only titles of the found book.
-With one option `-d` it also prints the list of authors and genres.
+With one option `-d` it also prints the list of authors and genres, and also series the book belongs to (if any).

 Extension search
 ^^^^^^^^^^^^^^^^